EarthByte/optAPM/README.md

 Then load the deforming topologies into a version of GPlates that supports exporting net rotation with *deforming* topologies.
 There should be a "2016_v3.gproj" project file in "data/Global_Model_WD_Internal_Release_2016_v3/" or its "ProjectFiles/" sub-directory.
-Choose the *comma delimited* CSV export format and set the velocity time step to 1My and export 0-410Ma in 1My increments.
+Choose the *comma delimited* CSV export format and set the velocity time step to 1My (and velocity method to "T to (T-dt)") and export 0-410Ma in 1My increments.

 Then copy the exported "total-net-rotations.csv" file to the "data/Global_Model_WD_Internal_Release_2016_v3/optimisation/" directory.
 You can ignore the other exported files.